CIS4301-Project-University-of-Florida/U.S.-Gun-Crime/README.md

 "prettier.singleQuote": true,
 ```

-When you save any file that has linting errors, VS Code will automatically reformat your code to fix those errors for you.
+When you save any TypeScript file that has linting errors, VS Code will automatically reformat your code to fix those errors for you.

 ### Workflow